The seventy7 Guide: Product Photography

 Food

 A major part of creative still-life photography comes from food photography.
-We’ve created truly captivating and mouth watering images for some of the biggest food brands in the world.
+We’ve created truly captivating and mouth-watering images for some of the biggest food brands in the world.
 There are a few elements that need to be considered when you’re shooting food.

-Historically, still life paintings used the same techniques we use today in still life photography.
+Historically, still-life paintings used the same techniques we use today in still-life photography.
 In Flanders they even had a name that gave a nod to the fact, stilleven, which roughly translates to paintings of fruit, flowers or fish.
 This style allowed painters to practice perspective painting and the use of light and shade, and we’re still sticking by some of those principles today.

 Styling

 Stylists are key to ensuring that the brief is adhered to, by making sure that the client’s end goal is reached, and therefore the audience can be inspired by the products they see.
 Lucinda Chambers cut her teeth styling for Vogue and Elle magazines, but her principles of styling are still relevant for product photography, “An idea can come from anything.
 The more films and exhibitions you see, the more you fill your head like a kind of cabinet of curiosities, stuffed with information.
-That’s how you’re going to edit the story that’s in your head, how you’re going to set out your stall and communicate your ideas when you’re styling a shoot.”
+That’s how you’re going to edit the story in your head, how you’re going to set out your stall and communicate your ideas when you’re styling a shoot.”

-Making sure that there is trust between the photographer and stylist on a shoot comes from having in-house styling specialists at seventy7.
+Making sure there is trust between the photographer and stylist on a shoot comes from having in-house styling specialists at seventy7.
 We want to find an aesthetic that works for you, and by combining first-class photography with styling that stays ahead of the curve, our passion for every brand we work with shines through in everything we capture.

-Creative still life imagery might mean including the use of props, so using a skilled stylist to dress your shoot will completely take the pressure off you.
-Having full trust in your stylist also ensures you get more time to concentrate on the shoot.
+“Creative still life imagery might mean including the use of props, so using a skilled stylist to dress your shoot will completely take the pressure off you.
+Having full trust in your stylist also ensures you get more time to concentrate on the shoot.“

 Ben Edwards, London